Characteristic Points of Recursive Systems: Well-conditioned systems

 \subsection{Characteristic Systems, Characteristic Points}

 Flajolet and Sedgewick \cite{FlSe2009} VII.6 define the \textit{characteristic system} of \eqref{system} to be

 Let the positive solutions $(a,\mathbf{b})\in \mathbb{R}^{m+1}$ to this system be called the \textit{characteristic points} of the system.\footnote{Flajolet and Sedgewick (\cite{FlSe2009} Chapter VII p.~468) only consider characteristic points in the interior of $\domp(\bG)$.} Requiring that $(\rho,\pmb{\tau})$ be a characteristic point in the interior of the domain of $\bG(x,\mathbf{y})$ has been crucial to proofs that $x=\rho$ is a square-root singularity of the $T_i(x)$, leading to the asymptotics $t_i(n)\ \sim\ C_i\rho^{-n}n^{-3/2}$ for the non-zero coefficients.

-There is considerable interest in finding practical computational means of estimating $\rho$---for then, at least in the case that $(\rho,\pmb{\tau})$ is in the interior of the domain of $\bG$, one has a good estimate for the growth of the non-zero coefficients of the $T_i(x)$, namely up to a constant it is $\rho^{-n}n^{-3/2}$.
-(To refine this further one needs estimates of the constants $C_i$. )
+There is, thus, considerable interest in finding practical computational means of estimating $\rho$.

 For the case that the $G_i(x,\mathbf{y})$ are \textit{polynomials} we know that $(\rho,\pmb{\tau})$ will be among the characteristic points and in the interior of the domain of $\bG$.
-However until now, even in the polynomial case, no general attempt has been made to characterize $(\rho,\pmb{\tau})$ among the characteristic points of the system---with one exception, namely the 1-equation systems.
+However until now, even in the polynomial case, no general attempt has been made to characterize $(\rho,\pmb{\tau})$ among the characteristic points of the system\footnote{When dealing with polynomial systems in Chapter VII of \cite{FlSe2009}, Flajolet and Sedgewick do not use characteristic systems---they prefer to work with the singularities, and their connections via branches, of the algebraic curves $y_i(x)$ defined by the system. }---with one exception, namely the 1-equation systems.